mathazizo/Storefont-Backend/README.md

 # Storefront Backend Project
-The app on port 3000
+The app on port 3000 and the database on the standard 5432 port

 ## Getting Started
 - install all modules `npm install`